mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 You can see from the above type definition that function *minmax* uses generic type parameters (that's what *GTP* stands for) and is agnostic as to the actual structures the client programmer uses to represent game state or game moves.

+All types defined in *minmax-interface.js* are imported and re-exported from the *index.js* file which defines the public interface for client programmers.